GitHubWestie/Milestone-Project-One/README.md

 ## **Strategy - Description**

 South Wales MTB is a club website that aims to help bring MTB riders from across the valleys together, keeping them motivated to ride their bikes and enjoy nature.
-It aims to grow the local mtb community, providing a safe way for mountain bikers to meet new people and get involved with regular club rides.
+It aims to grow the local MTB community, providing a safe way for mountain bikers to meet new people and get involved with regular club rides.

 **The site is live and can be found [here](https://githubwestie.github.io/Milestone-Project-One/)**